Summer registration for community members is now open.

 Lake Forest College Summer Sessions

-Enroll in our 2021 summer term courses open to the community.
-Registration will open for community members in early December.
+Enroll in our 2024 summer term courses open to the community.
+Registration opens in December 2023 for Summer 2024 courses.

 Our classes give you the experience you need to prepare for that next step and college credit that you can take with you when you go.